valeragabriel/valeragabriel/README.md

 ## About Me

-- 🌱 I’m currently learning IA techniques and improve my beckend.
+- 🌱 I’m currently learning IA techniques and improve my backend.
-- 💬 Ask me about Computer Vision, NLP, LSTM, Machine Learning and Beckend.
+- 💬 Ask me about Computer Vision, NLP, LSTM, Machine Learning and Backend.
 - 📫 How to reach me: gabrielgavalera@gmail.com.

 ## Languages and Tools